betheden/hebrew-grammar/content/conjunction.rst

 אִם
 ---

-NOTE: Like the word כִּי, the word אִם in Biblical Hebrew is also extremely flexible in its meaning.
+.. note:: Like the word כִּי, the word אִם in Biblical Hebrew is also
+          extremely flexible in its meaning.
 If in doubt, it is recommended to always consult a dictionary or lexicon for the exact meaning of the word in any specific instance.

 Conditional
 ~~~~~~~~~~~